saeedashraf/climateGPT-2/README.md

 ### climate GPT-2 models

-If you encounter an error or if you have any questions, please open an issue.
+If you have any questions, please open an issue.
+If you encounter an error, please open an issue.